colejd/Reaction-Diffusion-ThreeJS/readme.md

 ## License

-This project is given under the MIT License - see [LICENSE.md](LICENSE.md) for details.
+This repo is provided under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments